daniel-covelli/nfty-feed/README.md

 - [x] Make authenticated (protected) mutations and queries in GQL
 - [x] Refresh token if it expires
 - [x] Revoke tokens for a user if user logs out, deletes there account, or if their account gets hacked
+- [ ] Put yarn workspace in a docker image

 #### Frontend